 Applying to the Program

 Eligible Summer Student Fellow candidates should be in the middle of their Junior year at university when they apply and must have completed their Junior undergraduate coursework by the start of the program.

 Q. In addition to the application what other documents are required for admission?

-In addition to the application, applicants must submit a CV, research statement, unofficial transcripts, a completed Course Record worksheet, and three references.
+In addition to the application, applicants must submit a CV, research statement, unofficial transcripts, a completed Course Record worksheet (within the application), and three references.

 Q. When is the application deadline?

 February 15, every year.

 Q. Are there any students that have gone through the program that I can talk to about it?